tiagofrepereira2012/xbob.spkrec/README.rst

 Databases
 ---------

-For the moment, there are 3 databases that are tested in `xbob.speaker_recognition`_.
+For the moment, there are 3 databases that are tested in `xbob.spkrec`_.
 Their protocols are also shipped with the tool.
 You can use the script ``bob_compute_perf.py`` to compute EER and HTER on DEV and EVAL as follows:

 .. code-block:: sh